Listen Here! Five-Piece Offers Escapist Fantasy In New Release

 Dead Oceans

 Durand Jones & The Indications announce their new album, "Private Space," out July 30, that boldly launches the band into a world of synthy modern soul and disco beats dotted with strings.
-The Indications are true masters at melding revival sounds with a modern attitude.
+Anchored by the high-low harmonies of Aaron Frazer (drums/vocals) and Durand Jones (vocals), and rounded out by Blake Rhein (guitar), Steve Okonski (keys) and Mike Montgomery (bass), The Indications are true masters at melding revival sounds with a modern attitude.
 The 10 tracks across "Private Space" provide for both an escapist fantasy and a much-needed recentering after a tumultuous 2020.

 This spot will continue to be filled by news and reviews of new albums, both local and national.
 Send information about your new releases to Jocelyn Murphy at jmurphy@nwadg.com.